ChrisCummins/msc-thesis/docs/Log.md

 * Identify what is spamming my filesystem.
 * Request access to 2 or 3 different CArD servers for running SkelCL experiments.

+## Monday 23rd

+I traced the problem with my free disk space being swallowed up.
+When a SkelCL example program crashes, it produces a large core dump file in `/var/lib/systemd/coredump`, on the order of ~20 MB each.
+Because of my iterative compilation scripts selecting illegal parameter values, thousands of these core dumps had been created.
+Pavlos' server doesn't appear to have the same problem.

+SGEMM: BLAS naming convention for Single precision, General Matrix Multiply.